 Adjusting to Remote Work During the Coronavirus Crisis

 24 March 2020 | Harvard Business Review

-- "The vast majority of organizations are not well prepared to suddenly move their entire workforce wholesale into remote work, even though they’ve had portions of their organizations participate in dispersed work or even global collaboration.
+- "The vast majority of organisations are not well prepared to suddenly move their entire workforce wholesale into remote work, even though they’ve had portions of their organisations participate in dispersed work or even global collaboration.
 So no, this is an unprecedented type of scenario that we’re seeing today."

 - Remote work is an actual learned skill.
 People don’t just do it well organically.
 So it’s important to help people, to coach people, to provide resources on how to do it well.

 - Ordinarily, productivity does not get affected with remote work.
 And in fact, evidence we have is that productivity actually goes up with remote work.
 Having said that, what I think will happen during this particular unprecedented era is that it is possible that we might see a dip in productivity because there’s this radical change, kind of this tsunami level shift that we’re seeing in our societies right now.

 Going Virtual: The Impact of Coronavirus on L&D and How to Navigate Through Change

 20 March 2020 | TrainingZone | Nigel Paine